shubhamGhosh-dev/automated-email-sender/README.md

-# Project Title
+# Automated News Sender via Email

 This is an Automated Email Sending system using python.
-It reads the Name, Email ID and Interest of recipients and get all latest news from https://newsapi.org based on recipient's interest, and sends these news to each recipient.
+It reads the Name, Email ID and Interest of recipients and get all latest news from https://newsapi.org based on recipient's interest, and sends these newses to each recipient.